-On today’s date in 1817, nine Montreal merchants partnered to establish the Bank of Montreal (BMO), which was then called the Montreal Bank.
+On today’s date in 1817, nine Montreal merchants partnered to establish the Bank of Montreal (BMO), then known as the Montreal Bank.

 With £250,000 capital, Canada’s oldest chartered bank began issuing the country’s first domestic currency when it opened for business later that year on Nov.
 3.

 “Before Montreal Bank came on the scene in 1817 to issue Canada’s first banknotes, the colony had no currency of its own, and cash was chronically in short supply,” reads an article, “Canada’s first uniform currency,” on the BMO website.